Simon Girty: Lord Dunmore's War

 In May 1774, John Murray, 4th Earl of Dunmore used his executive power as Virginia's royal governor to mobilize the county militias and take action "to pacify the hostile Indian war bands."
 By the beginning of October, 1,200 men had assembled at Fort Gower at the confluence of the Ohio and Hockhocking rivers.
 Dunmore planned to rendezvous with a body of 800 men commanded by Colonel Andrew Lewis (soldier) before moving against the Shawnee villages on the Scioto River.
 Girty was employed by Dunmore as a scout and messenger.

-On October 8, Girty arrived at Lewis's encampment at the confluence of the Kanawha and Ohio rivers with a dispatch from Dunmore, then returned to Fort Gower that evening.
-Two days later the encampment was attacked by Shawnee warriors led by Hokoleskwa, commonly known as Cornstalk.
+On 8 October, Girty arrived at Lewis's encampment at the confluence of the Kanawha and Ohio rivers with a dispatch from Dunmore, then returned to Fort Gower that evening.
+Two days later, the encampment was attacked by Shawnee warriors led by Hokoleskwa, commonly known as Cornstalk.
 The Battle of Point Pleasant lasted for hours until Lewis was able to force the Shawnee to withdraw back across the Ohio River.
 The Virginians suffered 75 killed and 140 wounded in "a hard-fought battle" that raged from sunrise to sunset.

-On October 11, Dunmore departed Fort Gower and advanced towards the Scioto River.
-He established Camp Charlotte on the Pickaway Plains close to several Shawnee villages.
+On 11 October, Dunmore departed Fort Gower and advanced towards the Scioto River.
+He established Camp Charlotte on the Pickaway Plains near several Shawnee villages.
 Hokleskwa sent a message to the Virginians requesting a meeting to discuss peace.
 John Gibson and Girty were dispatched with Dunmore's reply.
-On October 19, Hokleskwa and other Shawnee leaders meet with Dunmore at Camp Charlotte.
+On 19 October, Hokleskwa and other Shawnee leaders meet with Dunmore at Camp Charlotte.
 The Shawnee agreed to end their raids, repatriate their captives, and relinquish any claim to the territory south of the Ohio River.

 Talgayeeta, who had not been at the Battle of Point Pleasant, did not attend the Camp Charlotte meeting.
 Girty was sent to find the Mingo leader and convince him to meet with Dunmore.
 Talgayeeta refused but had Girty memorize a carefully worded message in which the Mingo leader declared that "I have fully glutted my vengeance.
 For my country, I rejoice at the beams of peace."
-Upon his return to Camp Charlotte, Girty dictated the message to Gibson who presented it to Dunmore.
+Upon his return to Camp Charlotte, Girty dictated the message to Gibson, who presented it to Dunmore.